Parish Pastoral Council

 Susan Kirkland (St Joseph's)

 I've been a parishioner for approximately 35 years, and from time to time, have assisted with fund raising events.
 I did help in the parish school one day a week when my daughter, Louise attended there.
 As a big believer in community, I've always supported and help in organising social events.
 Being on the PPC has been of interest and given me an insight to things which, as a parishioner, take for granted, the things that 'get done'!!
 When my grandson was at St. Joseph's school, I quite often again, helped where I could in any fund raising events.
 This is made easier now that I have retired.

 Geoff Laidler (St Agnes')

 I grew up in St Joseph's Highfield Parish, but am now a member of St Agnes' Parish.
-I am married to Adrienne and have two sons, Patrick (10) and Cameron (7).
+I am married to Adrienne and have two sons, Patrick (11) and Cameron (8).
 I have been involved in active ministry since the age of 11, when I started to play the organ at St Joseph's.
-I still play the organ at St Agnes' and am a member of our music group.
-I am the webmaster for this website and also have the honour to be Headteacher at St Agnes' Primary School.
-I currently represent the primary schools of the Ovingham Partnership on our new Parish Partnership Development Group.
+I still play the organ at St Agnes' and am a member of our music group; I am also the webmaster for this website.
+I am currently Head of Dame Allan's Junior School; however, from Sept 2012-July 2018, I had the honour to serve as Headteacher at St Agnes' Primary School.

 Mike Nott (St Agnes')